eduarbo/vscode-relative-file-navigator/README.md

-# relative-file-explorer README
+# relative-file-navigator README

-This is the README for your extension "relative-file-explorer".
+This is the README for your extension "relative-file-navigator".
 After writing up a brief description, we recommend including the following sections.

 ## Features